leetcode-python-java/leetcode-python-java/en/1-1000/84-largest-rectangle-in-histogram.md

                 popped_height = heights[popped_index]

-                left_index = index_stack[-1] # popped_height's remaining left heights are all shorter than 'popped_height', because when 'popped_height' itself was pushed into stack, it must have caused some (could be none) taller heights been popped out of the stack. right_index = i # popped_height's right heights (which are all taller than 'popped_height') have been popped out of the stack (disappeared) when current `i` height is being pushed into stack. width = right_index - left_index - 1 # So in the range of 'width', they are all no shorter than `popped_height`, although they have been popped out of the stack (disappeared).
+                left_index = index_stack[-1] # Different from way 1. popped_height's remaining left heights are all shorter than 'popped_height', because when 'popped_height' itself was pushed into stack, it must have caused some (could be none) taller heights been popped out of the stack. right_index = i # Different from way 1. popped_height's right heights (which are all taller than 'popped_height') have been popped out of the stack (disappeared) when current `i` height is being pushed into stack. width = right_index - left_index - 1 # Different from way 1.
+So in the range of 'width', they are all no shorter than `popped_height`, although they have been popped out of the stack (disappeared).

                 area = popped_height * width
                 if area > max_area: